 Recently, the Starlink team did an “Ask Us Anything” session on Reddit.
 The Starlink engineers answered many of the hundreds of questions posed to them.
 Elon Musk even chimed in from time to time.
 We sifted through the thread and pulled out five things we learned from the Starlink engineers that RVers might want to know.

 1. Starlink is not quite ready to be taken RVing just yet.

 Before you start making room in your compartments to accommodate the hardware, Starlink is not quite ready for the RV life.
-At this time, you have to register it at a specific address, and it and only be accessed there.
+At this time, you have to register it at a specific address and only be accessed from there.
 They mention that it may be possible to use it in locations nearby, but the performance may suffer.

 If you already have satellite TV, you know that trees and obstructions are not your friends.
 The same holds with Starlink.
 At the moment, the satellite coverage is relatively limited.
 That means your view of the sky has to be completely clear from branches, trees, and other obstructions.

 Anyone who has traveled with a satellite knows that is not always possible.
 That might sound like a no-go for many RVers.
 But the Starlink team has some positive things to say about the problem and the future of the product.

 “You should think about communication between the Starlink dish and the satellite in space as a ‘skinny beam’ between dishy and the satellite.
 So, as the satellite passes quickly overhead, if there is a branch or pole between the dish and satellite, you’ll usually lose connection.
 We’re working on some software features that are going to make this much better and long term, the clearance you’ll need is going to shrink as the constellation grows.
 So this will get much better!”Reddit.com